 How to Deal with Dry/Dehydrated Sensitivity

 - Cut back on exfoliation.
-This includes physical exfoliators like scrubs, cleansing brushes, and washcloths as well as acid exfoliators.
+This includes physical exfoliators like scrubs, cleansing brushes, and washcloths, as well as acid exfoliators.

 - Use a gentle cleanser that won’t strip the skin of moisture.
-Also avoid products that are heavily fragranced, as this will further irritate sensitive skin.
+Also, avoid products that are heavily fragranced, as this will further irritate sensitive skin.

 - Start using a hydrating toner like Moisture Infusion Toner after cleansing.

 - Look for a moisturizer with barrier-repairing ingredients.
-See how Skin Recovery Lotion dramatically repaired my nephew’s skin!
+See how my Skin Recovery Lotion dramatically repaired my nephew’s skin!
 Wow, right?

 I hope you found this helpful in understanding why your oh-so-delicate skin acts the way it does.